5 Mins

 Domain-specific context

 Domain-specific context comprises information and widely accepted facts that the customer expects the chatbot to understand during a conversation.
-Domain knowledge of chatbot support is critical in ensuring that customers need not specify every detail in the request explicitly.
+Domain knowledge of chatbot support is critical in ensuring that customers do not need to specify every detail in the request explicitly.

 Business/Industry Context